Fast & Clean Lifting Of Sinking Floors

 - Vibrations caused by heavy road traffic or machines

 - Heavy loading

-How to stop your floor sinking
+How to stop your floor from sinking

 To correct a sinking concrete floor, we first need to diagnose and prevent the cause.
-That could be invasive tree roots, leaking drains or natural compaction of soil.
+That could be invasive tree roots, leaking drains or natural compaction of the soil.
 Once we understand the problem we can provide a permanent solution and in most cases lift the floor again.

 We use our technology to inject an expansive material into the ground to fill voids in the soil and stabilise the ground.
 Once the voids are filled in the soil, the material will force the concrete slab up, where in most cases we can re-level.

 The alternative is traditional underpinning or pile foundations which involve the excavation of parts of the foundation, this is a very long, inconvenient approach that should only be considered a last resort.
 Where Geobear takes one day, the alternative takes weeks.